project-sunbird/sunbird.org-docs/developer-docs/mobile-app-installation/index.md

 ### Installing the Mobile Application

-  1.Create a workspace  (i.e Folder Hierarchy ) and clone the Git repositories into this folder
+  1.Create a workspace (Folder Hierarchy) and clone the Git repositories into this folder

   2.Execute the instructions mentioned for each cloned repository